Lady Macduff

 Is Lady Macduff justified in calling her husband a traitor?

-The complicating fact is that by the play's broader political framework, Macduff has indeed committed treason – in the legal-political sense that registers in Macbeth's intelligence network and that produces the A4S2 slaughter.
-By A3S6, Lennox and the Lord are discussing Macduff's flight to the English court.
-By A4S1, the Witches' second apparition is warning Macbeth to "beware Macduff."
-By A4S2, Macbeth's hired murderers are at the castle.
-Macduff has, in the political-legal register of Macbeth's regime, joined an armed rebellion against the sitting king, and the regime's response – the slaughter of the rebel's family – is the period's standard practice for dealing with such treason.
+The complicating fact is that by the play’s broader political framework, Macduff has indeed committed treason in the legal-political sense that registers in Macbeth’s intelligence network and that produces the A4S2 slaughter.
+By A3S6, Lennox and the Lord are discussing his flight to the English court; by A4S1, the Witches’ second apparition is warning Macbeth to "beware Macduff."
+Macduff has, in the register of Macbeth’s regime, joined an armed rebellion against the sitting king.
+The play’s dramatic irony depends on the convergence of the two frameworks: Lady Macduff calls Macduff a traitor for one reason (domestic abandonment), while the murderers who arrive within fifty lines are operating on the second (political rebellion).

 The decision Shakespeare makes is to refuse to adjudicate which framework is morally correct.
-The A4S3 testing scene at Malcolm's court will give Macduff's side of the political register – his flight is the act of a patriot who has assessed that Scotland cannot be saved from within and that the legitimate restoration can only be organised from England.
-Lady Macduff's A4S2 articulation gives the opposing register – Macduff's flight is the act of a husband who has weighed his own safety against his family's safety and chosen incorrectly.
+The A4S3 testing scene at Malcolm’s court will give Macduff’s side – the flight as the act of a patriot who has judged that the legitimate restoration can only be organised from England – while Lady Macduff’s A4S2 articulation gives the opposing register.
+Susan Snyder’s Folger Modern Perspective argues that Ross’s brief defence in A4S2 "strives to relocate the moral ambiguity of Macduff’s conduct in the situation created by Macbeth’s tyrannical rule."
+Lady Macduff’s reading of him as a traitor is therefore both right within her framework and partial, since her framework cannot accommodate the political pressures that produced his decision.
+The play’s quiet answer is that the question cannot be cleanly resolved.

 James Anthony